Towards Robust Real-World Multivariate Time Series Forecasting: A Unified Framework for Dependency, Asynchrony, and Missingness: Conclusion

 \section{Conclusion}

-We introduce a practical forecasting setting that reflects real-world conditions, including channel-wise asynchronous sampling and block-wise missing intervals.
-Instead of relying on interpolation, our approach handles both missing segments and sampling gaps through masking and frequency-based dynamic patching.
-Built on this setting, our unified attention model leverages channel tokens with read-only masking and cross-channel attention, consistently outperforming prior methods across real-world scenarios.
-However, as the number of channels increases, full attention across all channels, based purely on masking to regulate information flow, may scale less efficiently.
-To support high-dimensional forecasting, future work will focus on developing more scalable versions of our model.
+A practical forecasting setting is introduced where three core real-world challenges occur simultaneously: channel-wise asynchronous sampling, block-wise missing intervals, and complex cross-channel dependencies.
+Instead of interpolation, our approach handles both missing segments and sampling gaps through masking and frequency-based dynamic patching.
+The unified mask-guided attention leverages channel tokens with read-only masking and cross-channel attention, consistently outperforming prior methods across real-world conditions.
+Our scalability analysis indicates that the masking-guided unified attention design remains computationally manageable for realistic channel counts and input lengths.
+However, ultra-high-dimensional regimes with thousands of channels (e.g., Traffic) will require additional mechanisms such as explicit channel sparsification or grouped channel representations, which we leave for future work.
+Beyond scaling, future work will also consider applying ChannelTokenFormer to broader domains, integrating multimodal signals, and improving interpretability of channel interactions, thereby expanding its utility in real-world forecasting.